 - How do we get the school’s endorsement so that we can apply?

-Take the student support form included with your registration to your teacher or principal and they can sign in the appropriate spot.
+Take the student support form to your teacher or principal and they can sign in the appropriate spot.
 If they need further information about our courses, please ask them to contact us and we’ll be happy to explain the criteria for endorsement.
 (Please do not let this form get in the way of your participation.
 If there are extenuating circumstances that preclude you from getting this signed, please contact us for alternative ways to apply.)

 - Are there buses for all the leadership courses?